davidjulien/banks_fetch/README.md

 banks_fetch_client_manager:add_client({bank_id, <<"ing">>}, {client_id, <<"YOUR_CLIENT_ID">>}, {client_credential, {"YOUR_PASSWORD","YOUR_BIRTHDATE_DDMMYYYY"}}).
 ```

-It will connect to your bank and fetch accounts data (only one time).
+It will connect to your bank and fetch accounts data every 4 hours.
 Credential (and accounts data) will be stored in postgres database and client will be started again automatically each time rebar shell is started.

 Tests
 -----